rochellev/ToDoApp/README.md

 ## Bugs/In progress
 * deleting first item on list crashes app!
 * color of link not very visible
-* use local storage to display users todos
+* deleting a todo does not delete in local storage
+* storage does only updates after hit enter -- want to update as type (i think)

 ## About Me, Rochelle Crain
 [LinkedIn](https://www.linkedin.com/in/rochelle-roberts)